Hello

 He is currently working on his first feature length film.

-His latest stop-motion short film Tennis, Oranges had its World Premiere at the 2024 SXSW Film Festival and will screen in competition at Annecy Animation Festival in June.
+His latest stop-motion short film Tennis, Oranges had its World Premiere at the 2024 SXSW Film Festival and screened in competition at Annecy Animation Festival in June, and will screen at Ottawa in September.

 He runs Sing-Sing studio in Los Angeles with Adi Goodrich and has taught stop-motion classes in NYC, Seattle, Los Angeles, and CalArts.